A Prayer About Your Will

 Liked by 1 person

 2. Thank you for your words.
 I do believe his answers are in his words.
 The issue is more my own discernment.
-My own understanding and for this I ask wisdom I as direction.
+My own understanding and for this I ask wisdom and direction.
 But my little human mind sometimes wrestles with his words and direction.
 But in the end I have faith in him not in me

 Leave a comment